CDCgov/trusted-intermediary/adr/013-wrapped-domain-objects.md

 ## Decision

-We will "wrap" the HAPI FHIR (or any other FHIR library we may pivot to) resource classes with an interface to prevent the HAPI library from "poluting" our business logic.
+We will "wrap" the HAPI FHIR (or any other FHIR library we may pivot to) resource classes with an interface to prevent the HAPI library from "polluting" our business logic.

 ## Status